-The pale green arrow shaped foliage beyond the grass are Canna flaccida, a Florida native, canna that grows best in wet places.
+The pale green arrow-shaped foliage beyond the grass is Canna flaccida, a Florida native, canna that grows best in wet places.
 Its lily-like flowers are butter yellow.
 We have also planted a native blue iris which is a joy in the spring garden.
 We want more and will add them after the rainy season ends and the water level recedes.

 Littoral Shelf Plantings

 We love to plant along the pond edge.
 It adds a native planting area that beautifies the shoreline, attracts wildlife, especially wading birds, and reduces erosion.

 We have long since pruned our flowering shrubs.
 That’s because our flowering shrubs now bloom in early winter when in our northern climate gardens, they used to be dormant.
 Our seasons are mild and comfortable, and our environment, is lush.
 But we do think twice about how to define spring.

 Adding More Blue Iris

 The local blue iris beautifies the pondside in spring and we want to add more.
 They are not always easy to find, and we drive about 50 minutes to a native nursery when we need some.
 If you are in Florida and want to add some, try your closest native plant dealer and remember they are grown in water!
 Find a container where they won’t damage the car.